-- The Chief Executive Officer or the Deputy Chief Executive Officer should contact the hirer and request that the items that do not meet the required standard be attended to immediately. - If the required cleaning is not carried out to the satisfaction of the Chief Executive Officer, the Shire cleaner should attend to the matter and the hirer is to be levied the necessary cleaning expenses based on the hours that the cleaner was required to work on the building.
+- The Chief Executive Officer or the Executive Manager of Financial Services should contact the hirer and request that the items that do not meet the required standard be attended to immediately. - If the required cleaning is not carried out to the satisfaction of the Chief Executive Officer, the Shire cleaner should attend to the matter and the hirer is to be levied the necessary cleaning expenses based on the hours that the cleaner was required to work on the building.